Birthstone information

 Lush shades of green...

-The green emerald always seems the perfect birthstone for May when plants are growing so fast and the countryside is so lush and green.
-Emerald is the green variety of the beryl family whose colour is caused by the presence of chromium and vanadium.
+The green emerald always seems the perfect birthstone for May when plants are growing so fast & the countryside is so lush & green.
+Emerald is the green variety of the beryl family whose colour is caused by the presence of chromium & vanadium.
 Lighter stones are called green beryl but interestingly there is no definitive cut off point where one becomes the other…

-Trapiche emeralds are very special stones because they consist of a central, hexagonal emerald crystal with 6 arms of a dark-coloured mix of minerals extending out from it and emerald in between each arm.
-A rare and stunning gemstone, trapiche is Spanish for sugar mill and the dark arms in the emerald look like the spokes of the grinding wheels used to process sugarcane in South America where these stones are found.
+Trapiche emeralds are very special stones because they consist of a central, hexagonal emerald crystal with 6 arms of a dark-coloured mix of minerals extending out from it & emerald crystals in between each arm.
+A rare & stunning gemstone, trapiche is Spanish for sugar mill & the dark arms in the emerald look like the spokes of the grinding wheels used to process sugarcane in South America where these stones are found.

 June - Moonstone, Pearl and Alexandrite